-What did Jan help Charlie to learn at the end | Why did Charlie invite his friends over? of the story?
+What did Jan help Charlie to learn at the end of the story?Why did Charlie invite his friends over?

 - A He was already good at something.

 - B He was good at soccer.

 - C Gardening is hard work.

 - D His friends were more talented than he was.

-- To celebrate the end of the summer

-- To celebrate his talent and theirs В
+- A To celebrate the end of the summerB To celebrate his talent and theirs

 - C To play a game of soccer

-- To teach them about gardening
+- D To teach them about gardening